endrazine/wcc/README.md

 wsh can only load shared libraries and ET_DYN dynamically linked ELF executables directly.
 This means ET_EXEC executables may need to be libified using wld before use in wsh.
 Binaries in other file formats might need to be turned into ELF files using wcc.

 #### Note: Analysing and Executing ARM/SPARC/MIPS binaries "natively" on Intel x86_64 cpus via JIT binary translation
-wsh can be cross compiled to ARM, SPARC, MIPS and other plateforms and used in association with the qemu's user space emulation mode to provide JIT binary translation on the fly and analyse shared libraries and binaries from other cpus without requiring emulation a full operating system in a virtual machine.
+wsh can be cross compiled to ARM, SPARC, MIPS and other platforms and used in association with the qemu's user space emulation mode to provide JIT binary translation on the fly and analyse shared libraries and binaries from other cpus without requiring emulation a full operating system in a virtual machine.
 On the the analyzed binaries are translated from one CPU to an other, and the analysed binaries, the wsh cross compiled analyser and the qemu binary translator share the address space of a single program.
-This significantly diminishes the complexity of analysing binaries accross different hardware by seemingly allowing to run ARM or SPARC binaries on a linux x86_64 machine natively and transparently.
+This significantly diminishes the complexity of analysing binaries across different hardware by seemingly allowing to run ARM or SPARC binaries on a linux x86_64 machine natively and transparently.

 ## Other commands